GridOPTICS/GridPACK/python/README.md

   * pybind11 >= 2.4
   * Python `setuptools` package
   * Python `nose` package
-  * CMake
+  * CMake used to build GridPACK
   * C++ Compiler used to build GridPACK
-  * MPI installation used to build GridPACK
+  * MPI (and other library) installation used to build GridPACK

 ### Pybind11